DevKitOrganization/DevColorExtraction/README.md

 ## Features

-  - Extract the most common colors from `CGImage` using Core Image's k-means clustering
+  - Extract the most common colors from `CGImage` using Core Image’s k-means clustering
   - Support for edge-based color extraction (top, left, bottom, right edges)
   - Configurable number of colors and clustering passes
   - Results include both colors and their relative weights